 - Editing a Channel Setup The basic setups that describe how and where a channel can be accessed are listed in the Channel Setup menu.
-These channel setups can be edited at any time in the Channel Edit submenu. - CHANNEL EDIT STEP 1 From the presentation level press (Merry) to display the main menu.
-To display the Channel Setup menu, press (3), or move the highlight to the Channel Setup option and press (-).
-The Channel Setup menu will appear. - CHANNEL EDIT STEP 2 To edit parameters shown in the Channel Setup menu, select the relevant channel and press The Channel Edit menu will appear similar to the sample shown in Figure 3.12.
+These channel setups can be edited at any time in the Channel Edit submenu. - CHANNEL EDIT STEP 1 From the presentation level press of to display the main menu.
+To display the Channel Setup menu, press of the Channel Setup option and press of the Channel Setup menu will appear. - CHANNEL EDIT STEP 2 To edit parameters shown in the Channel Setup menu, select the relevant channel and press .
+The Channel Edit menu will appear similar to the sample shown in Figure 3.12.